Corporate Social Responsiblity

 CarpetVista's majority owner, Litorina (www.litorina.se), is an investment company with investments in more than 40 companies.
 Litorina believe it is important to contribute to sustainable development by taking social and environmental responsibility, which puts high demands on all suppliers of Litorina's portfolio companies.

-CarpetVista is member of amfori BSCI (Business Social Compliance Initiative), a European initiative bringing together hundreds of companies around a common Code of Conduct.
+CarpetVista is member of amfori BSCI (Business Social Compliance Initiative), a European initiative bringing together thousands of companies around a common Code of Conduct.
 Their primary task is to support the network in the process of creating sustainable and ethical supply chains.

 As BSCI member, we have undertaken to follow BSCI Code of Conduct.